The DESC Stellarator Code Suite Part I: Quick and accurate equilibria computations: Results

 While no such rule of thumb exists for 3D equilibria in the stellarator community, VMEC's inaccuracy near the magnetic axis has been found to cause issues when conducting ideal MHD stability analyses near-axis \citep{glasser_private}.

 As an example of higher accuracy equilibria translating to more accurate stability calculations, the Mercier stability of a configuration described near eq.
 4.25 of work by \citet{landreman_magnetic_2020} is calculated, with the same equilibrium solved using the DESC and VMEC codes, and compared to asymptotic formulas from near-axis expansion theory from the same work.
 The internal routines from DESC are used to calculate its stability metrics, while for VMEC the $D_{Merc}$ quantity that is calculated from its own internal routines and stored in its output file is used.
-The equilibrium is a finite beta quasi-helically symmetric configuration with an aspect ratio of $\sim20$, and was solved in VMEC at two radial resolutions $NS=[65,801]$.
+The equilibrium is a finite beta quasi-helically symmetric configuration with an aspect ratio of $\sim20$, and was solved in VMEC at two radial resolutions $ns=[65,801]$.
 The same equilibrium was also solved using DESC with radial resolution $L=12$ and ANSI spectral indexing.
 Both codes used a poloidal resolution of $M=12$ and a toroidal resolution of $N=10$.
 Instead of a fixed rotational transform profile, the equilibria were solved with a zero net toroidal current constraint in each code.
+The quasi-helical equilibrium used had the following pressure profile (given as a power series in $\rho = \sqrt{s} = \sqrt{\frac{\psi}{\psi_a}}$):

+The pressure profile and the final rotational transform profile from the DESC equilibrium are plotted in Figure \ref{fig:QH_profiles}, and the flux surfaces are shown in Figure \ref{fig:QH_surfaces}, which shows qualitative agreement in the equilibrium solution of the two codes.
+However, this qualitative agreement does not necessarily lead to quantitative agreement of stability metrics, as shown by the comparison of Mercier stability in this section.

 Mercier stability \citep{mercier_equilibrium_1964,mercier_MHD_book_1974} is a measure of an ideal MHD equilibrium's stability to localized interchange perturbations about a rational surface, and the criterion for stability against such perturbations can be defined as \citep{bauer_magnetohydrodynamic_1984}: